 - Turning Your Blog Into A Business – You will find endless blog posts about blogging for beginners.
 Filing as an LLC to protect your personal wine fund is lesser known and uncommon, although it should be a must.
 I still talk to bloggers who make money from affiliate links and have no idea that if they make over a threshold (usually $400), you have to pay taxes.
 You are technically self-employed.
 There are laws you must follow, and no one wants to get sued for image misuse, not disclosing properly, a bad review, you name it… You need protection!

-- How To Start A Bookstagram and Kick Butt – My instagram focuses on both travel and books.
+- How To Start A Bookstagram and Kick Butt – My Instagram focuses on both travel and books.
 Merging the two is a work in progress.
-I realized that travel bloggers have a lot of insight into the IG game perfect for book bloggers such as hashtags.
+I realized that travel blogger have a lot of insight into the IG game perfect for book bloggers such as hashtags.
 I also studied up on flatlays, props, and Lightroom that I wanted to share.
-Based on response, this post fulfilled a need and gap in the community.
+Based on the response, this post fulfilled a need and gap in the community.

 But something is missing…which leads me to 2019 goals…and wanting to vomit…